tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-exercise/README.md

    What makes you grumpy?

-   Can you tell me a bit about either your ethnic culture (Māori, Tongan, Aussie, Kiwi, South African etc), or your personal culture (foody, outdoor, musician, etc)
+   Can you tell me a bit about either your ethnic culture (Māori, Tongan, Aussie, Kiwi, South African, etc) or your personal culture (foody, outdoor, musician, etc)

    How does your culture, influence how you go by your daily routine?

    ```

 7. Add your own questions at the end of the file
 8. Make sure you save the file.
-You can tell if a file is unsaved in VS Code, because there will be a dot next to the filename in the file tab.
+You can tell if a file is uns because there will be a dot next to the filename in the File tab.
 When you save a file, the dot disappears.

    ![Unsaved file](git-exercise-14.png)
    ![Saved file](git-exercise-15.png)